OhioKid13/OhioKid13/README.md

 - 👋 Hi, I’m @OhioKid13
-- 👀 I’m interested in ...Python, C++ and C#
+- 👀 I’m interested in ...Python, C++, and OS development
 - 🌱 I’m currently learning ...Python
 - 💞️ I’m looking to collaborate on ...Random stuff
 - 📫 How to reach me ...
-I have a discord called OhioKid13's basement!!!
+I have a discord called OhioKid13 basement!!!

 <!---
 OhioKid13/OhioKid13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.